Proximal indirect comparison: Reweighting and adjustment proxies

-where the conditions inside the sets hold \(\P(X,U\mid S=0)\)-almost surely, \(P_{1}\) stands for the conditional probability measure over \(O_{1}=(A,X,Y,W,Z)\) such that \(P_{1}(O_{1}\in \cdot)=P(O_{1}\in \cdot, S=1)/\alpha\), and \(L_{2}(V;P_{1})\) is the space of square integrable functions of \(V\) with respect to the probability measure \(P_{1}\).
-The functions \(h^{*}\) and \(q^{*}\), if they exist, are referred to as the outcome bridge function and the trial bridge function, respectively.
-The defining conditions of the bridge functions show that they restore the unobserved nuisance functions given in \Cref{ppn:identification-unmeasured} after being projected onto a subspace of the full data distribution.
+We refer to the elements of \(\H^{\u}\) and \(\Q^{\u}\), if they exist, as outcome bridge functions and participation bridge functions, respectively.
+These bridge functions recover the unobserved nuisance functions in Proposition~\ref{ppn:identification-unmeasured} after being projected onto a subspace of the full data distribution.